 2. Align to your enablement strategy

 Your established enablement charter, roadmap, and campaign priorities for the fiscal year will determine what sales enablement tool or platform selection aligns with your overall enablement strategy.
 Every business varies so your approach to picking the right enablement technology will vary from other organizations.
 Sales teams have different levels of maturity and experience.
 Your industry determines specific enablement needs, and your company has its own set of objectives and key results.
 There is no one-fits-all approach.
-Start with the biggest need in mind that aligns to your enablement strategy and charter to identify which vendor category you should explore first.
+Start with the biggest need in mind that aligns with your enablement strategy and charter to identify which vendor category you should explore first.

 3. Build your business case